IBM-Cloud/docs/services/IoT/visualizingdata_sample.md

 Device events are passed to the `realtimeGraph.js` file to plot the graph.

+## Customizing the historic data display
+{: #customize_historical_display}

+The directory containing graphical visualization code for historic device data is `public/js/historian`.
+The graphing logic can be customized by editing `public/js/historian/historianGraph.js`.

+The file that controls ReST API calls to collect historic device data is `public/js/historian/historian.js`.

+Historic data is passed to the `historianGraph.js` file to plot the graph.

-A more detailed developer's guide is available from the [Github wiki](https://github.com/ibm-watson-iot/rickshaw4iot/wiki).
+A more detailed developer's guide is available from the Github iot-visualization wiki.